Biden to pardon vets discharged for same-sex relationships

 The Justice Department posts clemency statistics for each presidential administration dating back to William McKinley at justice.gov/pardon/clemency-statistics.

-The post Biden to pardon vets discharged for same-sex relationships appeared first on Louisiana Illuminator.
+The post Biden to pardon vets discharged for same-sex relationships appeared first on North Dakota Monitor.